DIBS Research Awards

 The projects must engage at least two faculty representing multiple fields or levels of analysis and bring together investigators from across the University whose individual programs of research are not already connected.
 Projects that include investigators from multiple schools within the University (e.g., School of Medicine, Arts and Sciences, Pratt School of Engineering, etc.) are encouraged.
 The Incubator Award Proposal Form may be found HERE (Word document).

-The new DIBS Research Germinator Awards are designed to support smaller, targeted requests for training, pilot data, salary and/or equipment that would facilitate new research and lead to new external funding.
+The DIBS Research Germinator Awards (new for 2018-2019) are designed to support smaller, targeted requests for training, pilot data, salary and/or equipment that would facilitate new research and lead to new external funding.
 Projects are awarded up to a maximum of $25,000 (non-renewable).
 A letter of intent and brief application are required.
 These awards are open to Duke graduate students, postdoctoral fellows and faculty.

 The application should describe how this targeted investment would catalyze a new program of research or collaboration and/or enhance chances of obtaining external funding.
 DIBS can assist in identifying appropriate funding sources.
 It should also describe clearly and concisely how a project’s scope matches its duration (up to 1 year) and requested funding.
 If a grant or other award proposal has been submitted to another funding source (e.g., NIH, NSF, foundation) on a similar topic, the rationale for DIBS funding should be clearly articulated.
 Note: Unlike the DIBS Incubator Awards, Germinator Awards may go to single investigators.
 Please click HERE for link to Germinator Award Application (Word document).